jacktswallow/muted-notification-bot/README.md

     2. Right click on the channel and click 'Copy Channel ID'
     3. Open the '.env.example' file in the root directory of the project
     4. Paste the ID into the TEST_CHANNEL_ID field and save the file
+9. Get your personal user ID
+    1. Open Discord and navigate to any server
+    3. Right click on the your profile in the panel on the right
+    4. Click 'Copy User ID'
+    5. Open the '.env.example' file in the root directory of the project
+    6. Paste the ID into the OWNER_USER_ID field and save the file
-9. Change the '.env.example' file name to '.env'
+10. Change the '.env.example' file name to '.env'

 <p align="right">(<a href="#readme-top">back to top</a>)</p>